joshdplo/joshdplo.me/src/content/keeps/joshdplo-v1-release.md

 ## Background
 When I was looking for my very first front-end job, almost 10 years ago now, it seemed like a no-brainer that I wouldn't get very far without first creating a portfolio site to showcase all of my previous work.
 So, naturally, I created a portfolio with great care, made it look nice, and was ready to show it off.
 After going to my first interview, I noticed that the recruiter had removed my portfolio site from the resume that was being sent to companies.
 I called her up and told her that she forgot to include my website on the resume.
 She told me it was on purpose - she said nobody cared about portfolio sites, and it probably would do more harm than good, so she removed it.
 I was so mad!
 I had put a lot of energy into creating a site!

 I always have a laugh when I think about that experience today.
 She was the recruiter, and even though it baffled me, I just let her do her job.
 She was able to place me at a great company, so everything worked out in the end.
-I spent the next 3 years at that company, and then got my second front-end job through a co-worker's husband, so I didn't have to go through the actual job hunt process again.
+I spent the next 3 years at that company, and then got my second front-end job through a co-worker, so I didn't have to go through the actual job hunt process again.
 After five years at my second job, I decided to take an extended break.
-Ok - now we're all cought up temporally, so who cares about portfolio sites and what am I even talking about?!

-Well...remember that extended break?
-It's over now, and I'm ready to get a new job.
+That break is over now, and I'm ready to get a new job.
 So I start taking a look at jobs and then I start applying to jobs.
-And yah yah - this is basically the worst time ever to be a front-end developer so there's that, but also something way more important hit me when I started applying for jobs.
-The thing that hit me was "holy crap I don't actually care at all about these jobs that I'm applying to".
+And yah yah - this is basically the worst time ever to be a front-end developer, so there's that, but also something way more important hit me when I started applying for jobs: "holy crap I don't actually care at all about these jobs that I'm applying to".
 So I began looking for companies that I might fit into and be excited about.

-I found one that I really liked - and on their "how to get a job" page, in bold letters, it says "we want you to show us something".
-That paragraph gave me the kick in the pants i needed to get going.
+I found one company that I really liked.
+On their "how to get a job" page, in bold letters, it says "we want you to show us something".
+I really liked this company a lot, and what they were saying made total sense.
 However, as these things tend to go, I was a ding dong, and I didn't take screenshots or keep any detailed notes from my last agency job of five years.
 So I don't really have anything to show except for a boring ol' resume with my name and a bunch of talky tech words and business lingo like "provided value to clients".

 Now for the last 3 months, I've been making stuff to show.
 I started with a giant project to create a full e-commerce site that sells fake cubes.
 That was cool.
 And then once I was 90% finished with that I realized I didn't have anything that was my own - I didn't have anything that was actually authentic or important to me - I just had a bunch of (cool) stuff that I thought I needed to have because it might help me get a job.

 After my last experience with building a portfolio site, I thought there would never be any way I'd make another one.
-And then I finally understood...I don't need a portfolio site - I need a me site!
+And then I had a really nice thought...I don't need a portfolio site - I need a me site!
 Something that I am invested in; will actually use; and can be proud of; even if it's just for myself, and even if it's imperfect, beacuse then I'll really have something to show.

-So here that thing is: it's called joshdplo.me, and it's my sweet website!!!
+So after much trial and error and a little inspiration, here that thing is: it's called joshdplo.me!

+## Data Wrangling
+From the beginning, I knew that I wanted a way to list my favorite movies, shows, games, and music.
+In order to accomplish this, I needed to decide where the data would be coming from.
+I had just discovered [themoviedb.org](https://www.themoviedb.org/), fallen in love with it, and saw that they had an API.
+Movies and shows were decided.
+For games, most of what I play is on Steam, and they have an API, so that was an easy choice.

+Music was the last part.
+I've been using spotify for a while as my main music source and they have an API, so I decided to use that.
+There were two problems with spotify, though.
+The first problem was that I had a boat load of liked songs stored on youtube that I'd need to go through and add to spotify.
+The second problem was that the Spotify API requires user authentication in order to get the user data.
+I added all of my songs from youtube to Spotify in an afternoon, and then I got to building a service.
+I called it Slurpi, because it slurps down the data (duh!)

+Slurpi became a project on its own.
+It's nothing wildly advanced, but it was fun to make.
+It is required for the joshdplo.me source code to build, so that's why it's relevant here.
+[You can view the slurpi source here](https://github.com/joshdplo/slurpi).

 ## From Vanilla to Sveltekit to Astro and beyond
+how we went from vanilla to sveltekit to astro

+## Search Not Included
+how i wrote the search stuff

 ### V1 Release Notes
 ## [Website](https://github.com/joshdplo/joshdplo.me)